vmthunder/spec/cachegroup.rst

  http://creativecommons.org/licenses/by/3.0/legalcode

 ===============================================================================
-Add cachegroup support
+Add cache support for Cinder
 ===============================================================================

 https://blueprints.launchpad.net/cinder/+spec/

-Block devices stored on tranditional stroage device like HDD still can't afford enough speed of aceess and become the performance bottleneck of overall system.
-With availability of economical flash storage technology, block-level caching solutions become a acceptable choice to improve stroage performance.Some block-level caching solutions(falsh cache, bcache, dm-cache, lvm-cache) allows one to use a fast block device such as SSD as cache to accelerate a slower drive.
+HDD as conventional storage device cannot provide adequate performance compared to fast evolving CPU, memory and network.
+HDD has become a performance bottleneck of overall ststem.
+High-end storage(SSD, even memory) is much fater than HDD, but has low capacity, short lifetime and high price issues.
+Some block-level caching solutions(flashcache, bcache, dm-cache, lvm-cache) enhance storage performance by using a fast device as cache of the slow devices.

 Problem description
 ===================

-Currently, there is not a common data cache mechanism for block device storage in Cinder.
-The block device on the compute nodes are dynamically mounted from the storage server, therefore Cinder requires a dynamically configurable cache tool.
-Using cache mechanism on the compute nodes can improve the performance of compute nodes and ease the pressure of the storage server.
-Flashcachegroup enables a group of disk(s) (on storage server) shares a cache mechanism supplied by one or multiple SSDs (on compute nodes) to save read/write time.
-For the purpose of easy management, simply creating a group of hard disks is also feasible.
-Hard disk(s) can be dynamically added to or removed from the group on demand.
+Currently, there is no cache support for block device in cinder.
+Data is stored in cinder servers and attached to compute nodes.
+To take full advantage of HDDs and SSDs of compute nodes, we need to cache data in them.
+Thus, compute nodes will access data in local cache before send requests to servers.
+To do so, there are some challenge.

+1. Since compute nodes dynamically attach and release volumes from servers, the cache scheme must support dynamically changing configurations, can add and remove disks freely.
+2. The cache scheme for cinder should support multiple cache modules(such as flashcache, bcache, dm-cache, lvm-cache).

 Proposed change
 ===============